Youth Internship Program

 Eligible Interns:

-• Must be 18-20 years old
+• Must be 17-20 years old

-• has been a part of ENYF internship for 2+ years or other relevant experience
+• Has been a part of ENYF internship for 2+ years or other relevant experience

-• available to work from February-November
+• Available to work from February-November

-• excited to mentor ENYF Youth Interns and be an ambassador for ENYF
+• Excited to mentor ENYF Youth Interns and be an ambassador for ENYF

 Compensation:

-Youth Food Justice Network
+Youth Food Justice Organizing Interns

 The Youth Food Justice Network was created with the mission to build a shared learning spaces for youth organization involved in the food movement.
 From the beginning, the work of the YFJN has been to establish a platform to connect and celebrate youth food justice organizations working to demand a better and just food system for all.